mlm-games/wifi-exporter/README.md

 - Reads saved Wi‑Fi credentials (requires root).
 - Exports as JSON and saves to Downloads (scoped storage via MediaStore on API 29+; app-specific external dir on API 26–28).
 - Shares JSON via Android Sharesheet.
+- The app is meant to be an example for Repose UI, so will mostly be single featured (to keep jni calls and breakages to minimum).

 ## Build